 What once used to be a small Norwegian student association, AMS (later renamed Acem) has become an international organisation with courses and books and meditation retreats in many languages.
 Acem people have made cultural contributions, as when the 14th Dalai Lama of Tibet made his first journey to the West from his exile in India.
 In Norway, politicians refused to meet him.
 Acem arranged for him to meet with politicians, professors and bishops, and arranged a lecture with him at the University of Oslo, where the large lecture hall was filled to the brim.

 That was one example.
 Another was when the Acem House in Oslo opened in 1978, and was announced to be a smoke-free place.
 Such an attitude against smoking has rightfully gained worldwide popularity since.
-However, just to put a smoke-free house in Oslo into perspective: the city air in Oslo is very polluted, which counteracts the non-smoking benefits somehow.
-"You win some, you lose some."
+However, just to put a smoke-free house in Oslo into perspective: the air in Oslo is polluted.
+But there is work in progress to improve it now.
+Hopefully, thet work.

 Acem has its own radio to run, and rather low course fees.
 The people who spent a lifetime developing the organisation have reached retirement age or are about to retire.

 [Main source: Carl Grøndahl.
 "Acem at 50 – some reflections".
 January 21, 2016]